tauri-apps/tauri-docs/docs/about/security.md

 ### Resilient PR and Approval Processes

 Our WG-TECH reviews code changes, tags PRs with scope, and makes sure that everything stays up to date.
-And when its time to publish a new version, one of the maintainers tags a new release on main, which:
+And when its time to publish a new version, one of the maintainers tags a new release on dev, which:

 - Validates core
 - Runs smoke tests